justinforbes/cloud-droid/README.md

   <img src="./images/cloud-droid.png">
 </p>

-***Cloud Droid*** is a platform designed to manage Incident and Response Simulations; you can execute controlled actions that let you test your Incident Response plan in realistic scenarios.
+***Cloud Droid*** is a tool designed to manage Incident and Response Simulations; you can execute controlled actions that let you test your Incident Response plan in realistic scenarios.

 The main goal of ***Cloud Droid*** is to provide red teaming exercises as code, generating simulations against attack scenarios and highlighting possible failures in your incident response plan.
 The tests are called ***Smokers***, each one executing real actions and then cleaning up the resources created during execution.